-The Congressional App Challenge is designed to engage student creativity and encourage their participation in Science, Technology, Engineering and Math (STEM) education fields.
-This nationwide event allows high school students from across the country to compete against their peers by creating and exhibiting their software application, or "app," for mobile, tablet, or computer devices on a platform of their choice, using the coding language(s) of their choice.
+The Congressional App Challenge is designed to inspire student creativity and encourage participation in Science, Technology, Engineering, and Mathematics (STEM) fields.
+This nationwide competition allows middle and high school students to compete against their peers by creating and showcasing software applications for mobile, tablet, or computer devices using the coding language and platform of their choice.

 2023 App Challenge Winner: Freddy Giron, Bryant High School, with his app "Adult Basics."